Optometry MOptom (Hons) degree Course overview

-In your final year, you’ll develop your clinical practice by working in our very own eye clinic, City Sight.
-You will examine members of the public – from babies to the elderly – presenting with a wide range of ocular conditions and needs.
+You will develop your clinical practice by working in our very own eye clinic, City Sight where you will examine members of the public, from babies to the elderly, presenting with a wide range of ocular conditions and needs.
 You will attend 44 weeks of clinical placements during the programme to support and develop the skills you will need as a registered optometrist.

 - Practise in excellent facilities, which include a range of purpose-built clinics and laboratories on campus, as well as our clinic, City Sight